Professional Development for APSA Members

 Through SFU International:

-Supports ongoing international engagement of the university community by providing funds for staff projects aimed at deepening SFU's international partnerships and growing SFU's international activities.
+Supports ongoing international engagement of the University community by providing funds for staff projects to deepen SFU’s international partnerships and growing SFU’s international activities.

 Other Professional Development

 SFU is a member, so all staff are considered members.
-They have an annual conference as well as ongoing Professional Development, including our annual conference, online courses, workshops, and webinars.
-We also produce a Guide to Communications in a University Context, available online in its entirety.
+They have an annual conference and ongoing Professional Development, including our annual conference, online courses, workshops, and webinars.
+We also produce a Guide to Communications in a University Context, available online.